1. notice

 The proof requires expanding a large number of sentences, although computers are very fast at processing strings.
 In any case, performance optimization?
 Use only when needed (lazy load)?
 Parallel (parallel) when two propositions are not interdependent?
 Assume already proven results (incremental compilation)?

-let be set of sets
+let be set, let is set

 or